Please read Matthew 16:1-20, Mark 8:11-30 & Luke 9:18-21

 And He left them, got into the boat again, and went to the other side.
 Mark 8:11-13 ESVUK

-These P’rushim and Tz’dukim (Pharisees and Sadducees) had likely also been in Jerusalem for the required pilgrimage festival of Sukkot and heard Yeshua teaching in the temple and heard the crowd whispering “When the Messiah comes, will he perform more signs than this man?”
+These P’rushim and Tz’dukim (Pharisees and Sadducees) had likely been in Jerusalem for the required pilgrimage festival of Sukkot and heard Yeshua teaching in the temple and the crowd whispering “When the Messiah comes, will he perform more signs than this man?”
 (John 7:31-32).
 They had heard Yeshua shout on the last day of the festival: “Let anyone who is thirsty come to me and drink.
 Whoever believes in me, as Scripture has said, rivers of living water will flow from within them.”
 (John 7:37-38).
 They knew their colleagues’ concerns about the people believing Yeshua to be messiah.
-They were determined to show Him up to be a fraud.
+They were determined to turn the people against Him.
 But His time was not yet, so He continued to respond with such wisdom that every attempt to trick Him was doomed to failure.
 Yet even this sign they failed to notice and only got frustrated by it.

 Now they had forgotten to bring bread, and they had only one loaf with them in the boat.
 And He cautioned them, saying, “Watch out; beware of the leaven of the Pharisees and the leaven of Herod.”